 If you have had to turn the water off at the tank, or main supply, consider fitting service valves each time you replace taps.
 This will pay dividends next time.
 These are quite cheap.
 I would not recommend GATE VALVES for this, as I have had the hot side scale up and seize over time.

-If you have found the above useful you will probably find the following Central Heating hints and tips invaluable, either now or at some time in the future.
+If you have found the above useful you will probably find the other tips and guides featured on Lexfixit.co.uk site, including several on Central Heating, invaluable, either now or at some time in the future.

 It’s a small point, but you state specifically that the rubber washer fits under the nut, the plastic one between tap and basin.
 They go the other way round, the rubber one forming the deck/tap seal, the plastic (polywasher) preventing metal to china contact.
 A rubber one would ruck up when the nut’s turned.
 It’s often worthwhile fitting a top hat washer under the bath deck.